 Part of the role of a trusted advisor is bringing suggestions to the table that a client might not have foreseen.
 One avenue of attack may be secure, but what about the media used to store data?
 Are tapes or disks encrypted, or is the biggest risk transporting that media to an offsite storage facility?

-SearchStorageChannel.com's Data Security Services Guide aims to answers those questions with the best technical advice available -- both from experts in the field and also from other channel professionals who work on these projects everyday.
-Peruse the chapters of our guide to better familiarize yourself with everything from storage security basics to Nicole Lewis's look at the trends in online security failures.
+SearchStorageChannel.com aims to answers those questions with the best technical advice available -- both from experts in the field and also from other channel professionals who work on these projects everyday.
+Better familiarize yourself with everything from storage security basics to Nicole Lewis's look at the trends in online security failures.
 After that, take a look at Greg Schulz's tip on securing data-in-transit and learn how to ensure that your customer's data is safe even after is leaves the shop.